Budd RB Conestoga: Brazil

 The V.A.S.D.
 (Viação Aérea Santos Dumont) was born on January 18, 1944.
 He started with the purchase of two Catalinas and a Budd Conestoga, both former Rubber development Corporation.
 Budd RB.1 Conestoga had the PP-SDC "Tio Sam" enrollment.
 It was damaged in an emergency landing at Campo dos Afonsos on 04.01.1947, landing with one train collected, declared unrecoverable and there scrapped.

 Surviving aircraft

-A single unrestored Budd RB-1 is on display at the Pima Air & Space Museum in Tucson, Arizona.
+A single unrestored Budd RB-1, BuNo 39307, is on display at the Pima Air & Space Museum in Tucson, Arizona.